 I picked up a Houston CityPASS from the Houston Visitors Center - they can also be purchased at participating attractions or online - before setting out.
 For those that don’t know about the CityPass program, here’s the basic scoop: Each book is $56 - kids’ are $46 - and include admission to five of Houston’s most popular attractions.
 You have nine days to use them and they save you nearly half off regular ticket pricing.

 Note: Two of the five tickets provide a choice between two attractions.
 One is an option between the Houston Zoo and the Kemah Boardwalk, while another is a choice to visit The Children’s Museum of Houston or the Museum of Fine Arts, Houston.

-WEDNESDAY - 2PM: Since I’ve been to the Houston Zoo in more recent years, I didn’t spend as much time visiting the reptiles, amphibians and bird exhibits.
-This time, I was excited to see the zoo’s newest elephants - Tupelo and Baylor - and the multi-million-dollar African Forest exhibit that opened in December 2010, all three of which did not disappoint.
-In the latter, guests are taken on an eco-tour through a wooded canopy, past leaf-covered huts, the chimp house, rhinos, kudo and - beyond the gift shop - the giraffes exhibit.
-The zoo also added a new restaurant, recently, - the Twiga Terrace - overlooking the rhinos and giraffes.
+2PM (OPTION 1): Since I’ve been to the Houston Zoo in more recent years, I didn’t spend as much time visiting the reptiles, amphibians and bird exhibits.
+This time, I was excited to see the zoo’s new Gorilla exhibit and wander through the multi-million-dollar African Forest exhibit.
+In the latter, guests are taken on an eco-tour through a wooded canopy, past leaf-covered huts, the chimp house, rhinos, kudo and—beyond the gift shop—the giraffes exhibit.
+If you're hungry, the zoo's Twiga Terrace restaurant is a great place to grab a bite, as it overlooks the rhinos and giraffe exhibits.
 Parking: Free in the zoo’s lot.